Frequently Asked Questions

 If you have won an outside award, but the awarding agency will not present it to you for this reason, please contact the our Office of Financial Aid.
 In past instances, we have had success in informing them of your status and overturning their decision not to award you their scholarship!

 Please note: Some states may allow state funded college tuition programs to be used at USMMA, while some may not.

 Will my outside award impact the amount of aid I will receive?

 Yes and No. Outside awards are counted towards the Cost of Attendance.
 If the outside award and financial aid exceed the CoA, then your aid will be reduced so that the CoA is equal to the amount of the aid and award.
 Only Subsidized loans are reduced due to an outside award.
 Pell grants are considered gift aid, and are not reduced.
 Unsubsidized loans are also not reduced.

 I have a 529 college savings plan (or other college savings plan) for my child, may I use these funds to cover the Cost of Attendance at USMMA?

 Absolutely!
 USMMA is a fully accredited four year degree awarding university and accepts funds from any/all college savings plans.
-If your 529 Plan requires documentation to release your savings, please contact the Financial Aid office for further details.
+If your 529 Plan requires documentation to release your savings, please contact the Office of Financial Aid for further details.